Much of this information is also covered in the little WPS Handbook. Members can logon and see the current season’s handbook on our website.

 Having taken your photograph and made all/any desired adjustments (cropping, sharpening, etc) you must then:-

 - Resize the image to fit within a frame: 1920 pixels x 1200 pixels (W x H) – see Resizing and Naming below and the Resizing Digital Images for Projecting guide

 - Save the image as a JPEG with sRGB colour space.
 If you work in sRGB this is done automatically.

-If you do not resize your image to match the resolution of our projector, you are at risk of unpredictable results and therefore a poor representation of your image because of the decisions that the projector makes on the pixels in your image.
+If you do not resize your image to match the resolution of our projector, you are at risk of unpredictable results because PhotoEntry will resize it to fit the 1920 x 1200 resolution used by the projector, keeping the correct aspect ratio.

 Most standard image-editing software (Photoshop, Photoshop Elements, Lightroom, Picasa) includes the ability to re-size an image.

 Where this function is located varies, but it is usually around an ‘image’ action or the ‘export’ function.